5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 Prepping Your Wood (The Part Everyone Skips)

 Whether you're going with marine varnish vs urethane, prep work makes or breaks your finish.
 I learned this after ruining a beautiful cherry paddle by rushing the sanding.
+The surface prep techniques for painting and varnishing share many similarities – both require patience and attention to detail.

 Start with 120-grit, work up to 220.
 Between grits, wipe down with a tack cloth – not your t-shirt.
 Those little fibers end up in your finish, trust me.
 For previously finished wood, you need to determine what's already on there.
 A simple test: dab some denatured alcohol on an inconspicuous spot.
 If it gets gummy, it's probably shellac or lacquer.
 If nothing happens, likely varnish or urethane.